Aldlevine/comptroller/README.md

 Comptroller's `prune` option takes all those extraneous dependencies found by the `update` command and delivers them to the void.

+__prune-inherited__

+Comptroller's `prune-inherited` option works similarly to the `prune` option but instead removes any inherited fields which aren't found in the root `package.json`.

 __self__